skypjack/entt/docs/md/entity.md

 registry.construction<position>().disconnect<&my_class::member>(&instance);
 ```

+The `substitution` member function returns instead a sink object to which to
+connect listeners that are triggered when components are explicitly replaced.
 To be notified when components are destroyed, use the `destruction` member
 function instead.

-The function type of a listener is the same in both cases and should be
+The function type of a listener is the same in all cases and should be
 equivalent to:

 ```cpp